Small Transmitting Loop Project

 The wires were soldered to the tubing using standard PC-board solder.
 I tried silver solder, but my first attempts didn't work out well.
 Later, I'll describe how I was able to successfully resolder with silver-bearing solder.

-While working with this loop, I noticed a few interesting things that the standard literature didn't seem to mention.
+While working with this loop, I noticed some other interesting things that the standard literature didn't seem to mention.
 I have no explanation for why any of these were true, but my experience was consistent across all of the loops built:

 The first point was very helpful, because simply rotating the inner loop didn't always work.
 By raising or lowering it on the mast, so that the two loops remained coplanar, I could easily reach a 50-ohm point at resonance, regardless of the location details.
 When mounted outdoors in the clear, the 50-ohm position of the inner loop was several inches up the mast.
 When used indoors, the 50-ohm position of the inner loop was near the bottom edge of the outer loop.
 At right, you see what the 3' loop looked like adjusted for use outside.